Elsa2903/excel_calculation/README.md

   ]
 }

-## Validation & Errors & limitations & requirements
+## Validation & Errors & limitations

 Value sum/average can be calculated for all columns that have ONLY numeric values. (no validation if it is ID, please keep that in mind).